-The bill would require special districts to hold a public hearing at least every six years to consider the district's self-evaluation report and post notice on their website and in a newspaper of general circulation in the county.
+The bill would also require special districts to hold a public hearing at least every three years and post notice on their website and in a newspaper of general circulation in the county.
 Denton County anticipates new costs of \$5,000 per hearing to comply with this provision.
 According to information provided by the Association of Water Board Directors of Texas, there are 553 water district members and the average annual operating budget ranges from \$575,000 to \$950,000.
-Based on information provided on similar proposed legislation, an average sized water district that chose to post required information on their website instead of using the Texas Commission on Environmental Quality website as permitted by the bill could incur estimated costs ranging from \$17,250 to \$29,250 to implement the provisions of the bill.
+Based on information provided on similar proposed legislation, an average sized water district that chose to post required information on their website instead of using the Texas Commission on Environmental Quality website as permitted by the bill could incur estimated costs ranging from \$17,250 to \$29,250.